Tobsoft/HTL_onboard/README.md

   - `switch2Threshold`: Threshold for switch 2.
   - `switch12Min`: Minimum threshold for both switches pressed.
   - `switch12Max`: Maximum threshold for both switches pressed.

+- `void updateMultiplex()`
+  - Updates all displays.
+Call this function in loop().

+- `void setModesMultiplex(const int modes[], int size)`
+  - Sets the modes which are used to display in multiplex operation.
+  - `modes`: Array of modes that are displayed in Multiplex mode (0 for HEX, 1 for LED stripe, 2 for RGB).
+  - `size`: Size of the modes array.

+- `void setMultiplexInterval(int multiplexInterval)`
+  - Sets the interval for multiplexing between different display modes.
+  - This function sets the interval, in milliseconds, for how frequently the system cycles through the different active display modes (HEX, LED stripe, RGB).
+  - The provided interval must be non-negative.
+  - `multiplexInterval`: The time interval in milliseconds for multiplexing.
+Must be a non-negative integer.

 ## Author
 Tobias Weich, 2024